 Teacher on the road

 American girl Down Under- Exploring Oz on a 250cc Super Sherpa

-UPDATE: This Ride Report started in Australia on my 250cc Super Sherpa, but strong winds blew me to Patagonia where I bought a tiny motorbike (125cc Honda CGL), with the intention of riding north to Seattle.
+This Ride Report started in Australia on my 250cc Super Sherpa, but strong winds blew me to Patagonia where I bought a tiny motorbike (125cc Honda CGL, for frugality's sake and to show it could be done), with the intention of riding north to Seattle.
 The CGL adventures start on page 7.
-My little Super Sherpa featured in the first part of this ride report is patiently awaiting my return to Oz.
+Lots more info on my blog, TravelBugBlues.com

 I arrived in Australia from Seattle, Washington a few months ago.
 Being a not very large person at 5'6 and 135lbs, it took a while to find the bike I felt really comfortable on, but could still handle the Ozzie terrain and sometimes extreme winds.
 One that wasn't way too big like my Seattle KLR, but was able to get me around this great country.
 I decided it was time to get a smaller bike, probably a 250cc.
 A lot of naysayers said things like "it'll get you to the shops, but that's about it".

 [B]To the fellas who said a 250cc bike would only "get me to the shops": Watch and learn, my friends!